 In the first year you will complete the Level 2 BTEC National Certificate in Engineering and in the second year you will then top this qualification up to the full Level 3 BTEC (180 credit) Extended Diploma in Engineering.

-This pathway enables all learners to progress easily to advanced apprenticeships after the first year if employment is found at that point in time.
+This pathway enables all students to progress easily to advanced apprenticeships after the first year if they find employment at that point in time.

 You will be provided with the opportunity to work and study abroad in Europe during the course.
 This will include a course in Advanced Robotics at the Osnabruk Technical College in Germany during your second year of study.